-The Abstract Submission Portal has now been re-opened.
+The Abstract Submission Portal has now CLOSED

 The following range of topics should be considered: Epidemiology, Social Risk Factors, Suicide and Gender, Law and Ethics, Vulnerable Groups, Suicide and Religion, Psychological Factors, Suicide, Depression and Anxiety, Resilience/Protective Factors, Media and the Internet, Military and Police, Lived Experience, Suicide Survivors, Non-suicidal Self-harm, Schizophrenia / Psychotic Disorders, Traumatic Stress, Substance Abuse, Personality Disorders, Psychological Autopsy, Risk Assessment Methods, Crisis Interventions, National Strategies, Psychotherapy, Diagnostic Concepts and Nomenclature, Psychopharmacology, Postvention, Chain of Care, Restriction to Means, Educational Programmes.